Whether it is for Halloween or Christmas, you know a Nightmare Before Christmas cake will be suffice for either holiday!

 First it was a Hungry Caterpillar cake.
 Then a Mario Party cake, followed by a Jack Skellington cake, and then a request for a Barbie cake… I said mommy will choose one and it will be a surprise so I went with a Nightmare Before Christmas cake!
 Her love for scary stuff is ever-growing and this cake was super easy (and something I needed since we decided to celebrate with a birthday party a week early.)
 This is only my second time working with marshmallow fondant (fondant in general actually,) and I was super impressed with how much easier I found it this time around!
 Simple design still required some time with this Nightmare Before Christmas Cake, but overall the design was clean and to the point.
 You know immediately what this cake is all about!

 I was thinking about sharing my marshmallow fondant recipe here today.
 I actually did two batches with two different techniques and figured instead it would be best to make a tutorial in the future.
 The black fondant is actually a chocolate fondant that I experimented with.
-It still needs some tweaking but did it ever help with getting that dark black colour.
-Black and red are such tricky colours, so darkening up the mixture with some cocoa powder and/or chocolate to begin with really helps.
+It still needs some tweaking but did it ever help with getting that dark black color.
+Black and red are such tricky colors, so darkening up the mixture with some cocoa powder and/or chocolate to begin with really helps.
 I used a double batch of my usual chocolate cake recipe (I found it made two small 8-inch layers, and two small 6-inch layers.
 If you want thicker layers, you may want to increase the recipe a bit.)
 For the buttercream, I went a bit different.
 I did a Swiss meringue chocolate buttercream which I will share here with you today but for sure I will be doing a post in the future on it!

 - 5 large egg whites, at room temperature